pranabscan/pranabscan/README.md

 - 👋 Hi, I’m @pranabscan
 - 👀 I’m interested in learning new skills
-- 🌱 I’m currently learning Android Development
+- 🌱 I’m currently learning C# .Net
-- 💞️ I’m looking to collaborate on to some intresting Android project
+- 💞️ I’m looking to collaborate on to some intresting project that I have
 - 📫 How to reach me email: pranabs3249@gmail.com

 <!---